henrymclay/henrymclay.github.io/README.md

-# henrymclay.github.io
+# clayhdev.com
 A personal website for Henry M Clay
+React (NextJS) + custom CSS
-You can access this site at www.henrymclay.me
+You can access this site at www.clayhdev.com